 Welcome back to everyone after the summer holidays.
 We are delighted to have so many new pupils and to feel the buzz and excitement of day one, 30th August 2019.
 The drone pictures were kindly taken by Pat Murphy.

 There is plenty of good news from St. Mary’s to start off our year, September 2019.
-This week’s blog was done by Shania in 5th Year.
+This week’s blog was done by 5th Year.

 Jack got a new dog called Charlie.
 Jane went on holidays in Hong Kong, China and Vietnam.